Chianghui-Wong/cs188-projects-and-hws/README.md

-# CS188-2018fall-projects
+# CS188
-# cs188-projects
+# cs188-projects&hws

-This repository only contains files that I modify, not the entire project.
+This projects in this repository only contains files that I modify, not the entire project.